 THE OVERSTREET COMIC BOOK PRICE GUIDE

 Price Guide Advisor for the original comics pricing history guide since the 29th Edition in 1999.
-With the 31st Edition, Overstreet added advisor's annual market reports.
-You can read Michael's in every volume from the 31st through the current 47th, 2017/2018 edition.
+With the 31st Edition, Overstreet added advisor's annual market reports, which have been featured in every volume from the 31st through the current 51st, 2021/2022 edition.

 Overstreet Comic Book Price Guides are available with multiple covers, each in both softcover and hardcover for the direct market.
 The mass market editions have different covers.
 Beginning with the 31st Edition was an oversized Big, Big version, which is spiral bound and features yet another cover.
 The Big, Big format was dropped after the 38th edition, only to return after a three year hiatus with the 42nd, 2012 edition, and continues to this day.
+The Big, Big switched to a squarebound format with the 48th, 2018/2019 edition.
 The 40th edition was the first with a Hero Initiative benefit variant (shown right with a cover recreation of Conan the Barbarian #1 )

 THE COMICS BUYER'S GUIDE

 Trendwatcher Reports (reporting on what's hot and what's not, and the comic book industry in general)